 - Ensure that policies outlining the principles of corporate governance are in place;

-- Ensure that policies outlining the principles of managing the company’s insider issues are being observed;
+- Ensure that policies outlining the principles of managing the company’s insider issues and related party transactions are being observed;

 - Ensure that the company has guidelines for any other matters that the Board deems necessary and that fall within the scope of the Board’s duties and authority.